lewis-morris/pyshotty/README.md

 ## Features

-* Grab screenshots from any website (in .png format)
+* Grab screenshots from any website (in .png, .jpg or PIL image format)
 * Choose browser size (essentially screenshot size)